 Homemade banana wine is a fragrant beverage with honey color, light fruit flavor, and overall quite unique taste.
 The cooking technology is different from the traditional winemaking because bananas don’t give out juice and other substances that easy.
 But even newbies will be able to master this banana wine recipe.

 You’ll need any ripe bananas to make this wine.
 You can use fruits with blackened peel but make sure that the pulp is untainted and has no mold.
-In order to avoid infecting the wine with pathogenic microorganisms, you should sterilize all of the vessels with boiling water and wipe them with a clean dry towel.
+In order to avoid infecting the wine with pathogenic microorganisms, you should sterilize all of the vessels with boiling water and wipe them with a clean dry towel or use cleaning and sanitizing tools and chemicals.

 Citric acid is required to increase the acidity and promote glucose breakdown as this, in turn, promotes fermentation, makes it tastier, elongates shelf life, and prevents some wine diseases.
 To start fermentation you’ll need wine yeast (other types won’t work) or a raisin ferment (you can also use fresh berries).